-- 9.4.20 Sites K6 & 7 are agricultural land (Grade 2/3) located close to and east of Kingswood Road.
+- 9.4.18 Sites K5 and K6 are agricultural land (Grade 2/3) located close to and east of Kingswood Road.
 In accordance with paragraph 112 of NPPF it was found necessary to allocate this land for housing development because of the total lack of suitable sites on poorer quality agricultural land.
 The sites are bounded to the south and west by open farmland.
 Both sites were identified by the landowners as potential housing sites to help meet the housing allocation in the KANP.
 Although development of the site will entail a significant extension to Kington, it can be designed with an effective landscaping scheme that will mitigate its impact on the surrounding area.
-The two adjacent sites together form a strategic allocation called 'Land South of Kington'. - 9.4.21 Sites K6 and K7 jointly form a strategic residential extension to Kington Land South of Kington.
+The two adjacent sites together form an allocation called 'Land South of Kington'. - 9.4.19 Sites K5 and K6 jointly form a residential extension to Kington Land South of Kington.
 The overall capacity of these adjacent sites combined is around 100 dwellings.
 A new access road will be required.
 Vehicular access off Kingswood Road will not be possible because of its narrow width and a junction with Headbrook with very poor visibility.
 A new access is proposed to the north of the amenity space of Kington Park with an access onto the Old Eardisley Road.
 Policy KANP H2- Housing Delivery: Land South of Kington